-Now let’s see what the use of insomma in Italian is.
+Now let’s see how to use insomma in Italian.

 Use of insomma in Italian

-The meaning of insomma depends entirely on context.
-It can stand alone at the start of a sentence to mean “for goodness sake” or to sum up something you’ve just said like the English expressions “in short” or “to sum it up”.
+The meaning of insomma depends entirely on the context.
+It can stand alone at the beginning of a sentence to mean “for goodness sake” or it can be used to sum up something you’ve just said, like the English expressions “in short” or “to sum it up”.
 Sum and somma actually share a Latin root!

 Il cane è scappato dopo cena, mia zia si è sentita male e si è rotto il portone del nostro garage.
 Insomma, non ho avuto il tempo per fare i compiti!